 Andrew Ifandis is an astrologer who has chosen Kepler College to expand his astrological knowledge and professional development.

-Andrew Ifandis has recently written an acclaimed analysis (including key transits, progressions and solar arcs) of the astrological chart of Ingmar Bergman, the renowned Swedish director which has been published in the July-August 2016 issue of the Astrological Journal and at the same time re-published with author permission on astro.com and kepler.edu.
+Andrew Ifandis has written an acclaimed analysis (including key transits, progressions and solar arcs) of the astrological chart of Ingmar Bergman, the renowned Swedish director which has been published in the July-August 2016 issue of the Astrological Journal and at the same time re-published with author permission on astro.com and kepler.edu.
 (You can read a copy by clicking here.)

 Kepler: Andrew can you please tell us your approach to the analysis of Bergman’s chart?

 My intention was to present a comprehensive analysis of Ingmar Bergman’s natal chart.

 From an astrological point of view his chart is extremely interesting and showcases complex psychological themes and personality traits, which I supported in my analysis with various bio or scholar references.

 In my delineation, I guide the reader to a gradual unfolding of his chart, providing the astrological indications for his intuition, sensitivity, memory, attachment to childhood and other key personality characteristics.

 His theatrical and cinematic prolificness, passion for life, five marriages, numerous secret lovers, the fact that he had 9 children, and his success are analysed in terms of natal aspects and planet placement and dignities.
 Bio facts are interwoven to the narrative to keep up reader’s interest.
 Multi-faceted behaviour of the same planet or aspect is given where appropriate and delineation proceeds to more psychological analysis such as fears or existentialist motifs.